-In the case of $h_x=0$, the model can be solved exactly using the Bethe ansatz, even in the presence of a longitudinal (along $\hat{z}$) field \cite{PhysRev.150.321,PhysRev.150.327,doi:10.1063/1.1705048}.
-However, the presence of a transverse field breaks integrability, and induces a new source of fluctuations when $\Delta \neq 1$.
-The model is particularly nontrivial in the spin-flop region, $-1<\Delta < 1$ \cite{Dmitriev2002}, where its phase diagram contains two quantum critical points (QCPs), as shown in Fig.~\ref{fig:map}a.
-At the first QCP, $h_x=0$, the model is equivalent to a gapless Luttinger liquid, which is described by a conformal field theory (CFT) with central charge $c=1$ \cite{PhysRevLett.90.227902}.
-When a finite $h_x$ is introduced, a gapped, long-range N\'eel order develops, with both a staggered magnetization component, $m^y_\mathrm{st}$, along $\hat{y}$, and a magnetization component, $m^x$, along $\hat{x}$.
-This order remains up to a second QCP at a critical field, $h_\mathrm{c}$, where the system is described by a CFT with $c=1/2$.
+For $h_x=0$, the model can be solved exactly using the Bethe ansatz \cite{PhysRev.150.321,PhysRev.150.327,doi:10.1063/1.1705048}.
+However, a finite transverse field breaks integrability, and induces a new source of fluctuations when $\Delta \neq 1$.
+The model is particularly nontrivial in the spin-flop region, $-1<\Delta < 1$ \cite{Dmitriev2002}, where its phase diagram contains two QCPs, as shown in Fig.~\ref{fig:map}(a).
+At the first QCP, $h_x=0$, it is equivalent to a gapless Luttinger liquid, which is described by a conformal field theory (CFT) with central charge $c=1$ \cite{PhysRevLett.90.227902}.
+At $h_x>0$, a gapped, long-range N\'eel order develops, with a staggered magnetization component, $m^y_\mathrm{st}$, along $\hat{y}$, and a magnetization component, $m^x$, along $\hat{x}$ \cite{Supplemental}.
+This order remains up to a critical field, $h_\mathrm{c}$, where the system is described by a $c=1/2$ CFT.
 Above $h_\mathrm{c}$ a gapped, nondegenerate spin-polarized (paramagnetic) phase develops and $m^x$ saturates asymptotically.
-In addition, there exists a ``classical'' or factoring field value, $h_\mathrm{f} (\Delta) = J \sqrt{2 (1+\Delta)}$, where the ground state is exactly of the classical spin-flop N\'eel type \cite{Kurmann1982,PhysRevB.32.5845}.
-For this particular field value, the quantum fluctuations are precisely balanced by the transverse field, and various entanglement estimators vanish \cite{PhysRevLett.93.167203,Abouie_2010,PhysRevLett.108.240503,PhysRevA.96.052303}, signaling a transition in the type of pairwise entanglement.
+There also exists a ``classical'' or factoring field, $h_\mathrm{f} (\Delta) = J \sqrt{2 (1+\Delta)}$, where the ground state is exactly of the classical spin-flop N\'eel type \cite{Kurmann1982,PhysRevB.32.5845}.
+At $h_\mathrm{f}$, quantum fluctuations are precisely balanced by the field, and entanglement estimators indicate an entanglement transition \cite{PhysRevLett.93.167203,Abouie_2010,PhysRevLett.108.240503,PhysRevA.96.052303}.